mdda/cryptic-wordplay/README.md

 * in formats that look nice, but often strain the limits of HTML taste...

 Since permission has not been sought from these websites (yet), the full dataset is not downloadable from here.
-Scripts will be provided so that it can be gathered automatically.

-For now, though, there is a sample dataset in the `./prebuilt` directory, with two splits : "train" and "val".
+Scripts will (soon) be provided so that it can be gathered automatically - calling into the existing `wordplay` module.
+For now, there is a sample dataset in the `./prebuilt` directory, with two splits : "train" and "val".

+### Splits

 Intentionally, the "test" version of the wordplay data is not provided, so that it won't be incorporated into web trawls (which could contaminate LLM training sets).
 The splits performed here make use of the "val" and "test" wordlists derived from [Cryptonite](https://github.com/aviaefrat/cryptonite) - a dataset that we're keen to use as the guide to our splits (again to reduce the risk of training set contamination).